splunk/splunk-operator/docs/Examples.md

-Note that `licenseUrl` may specify a local path or URL such as "https://myco.com/enterprise.lic", and the `splunkVolumes` parameter can be used to mount any type of Kubernetes Volume mounts.
+Note that `licenseUrl` may specify a local path or URL such as "https://myco.com/enterprise.lic", and the `splunkVolumes` parameter can be used to mount any type of [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

 ## Creating a Clustered Deployment